soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 ## Shop for a new car {#car}
 So, the Tuesday before break was Take-Your-Kid-To-Work Day (a half-day affair complete with breakfast, lunch, ice cream, music, dancing, crafts, and activities for the kids).

 We came home around 2pm and I took a meeting from my desk at home while my husband took the kids to the grocery store.
 On the way, a Range Rover ran a red light and...
 I mean, almost t-boned the tiny Ford C-Max holding my whole family in it.
-They came out relatively unscathed, but the car was a total loss.
+Everyone came out relatively unscathed, thankfully, but the car was a total loss.

 Witnesses emerged to offer their testimony (which was great because we didn't own a dash cam), but the investigation took two weeks and we only got word yesterday (4th of July, the Friday before I return to work) that we were officially deemed not at fault by the insurance company.